 However, while an appliance insurance policy is likely to be cheaper than replacing a recently purchased appliance, the value of your appliances should play a huge role in whether you opt for appliance insurance.
 If your appliances are already fairly dated, then specialist cover may not cover them.

 If you've already taken out a manufacturer's warranty with your appliance, you won't need an additional appliance insurance policy.
+You may wish to consider taking out an appliance cover policy after the manufacturer's warranty expires.

 While the concept of appliance insurance is great in principle, like everything the devil is very often found in the detail, and it pays to read the small print.